 Don't Try Anything New: Stick to your usual breakfast, clothes, and warm-up routine.

-Arrive Early: Give yourself plenty of time to park, use the restroom, and find your starting point.
+Arrive Early: Give yourself time to park, use the restroom, and find the start line.

-Pace Yourself: It's easy to start too fast with the excitement.
+Pace Yourself: It's easy to start too fast with the adrenaline.
 Stick to your trained pace.

-Enjoy the Experience: Soak it all in!
-High-five volunteers, thank organizers, and celebrate your achievement.
+Enjoy the Experience: High-five volunteers, thank the organizers, and celebrate your achievement!

 You've Got This!

-Training for a 5K is a fantastic journey that builds both physical and mental strength.
-With consistency, patience, and this guide, you'll be well on your way to a successful race day.
-Lace up, get out there, and enjoy the run!
+Training for a 5K is a journey that builds both physical and mental strength.
+With patience and consistency, you'll be crossing that finish line before you know it.